pierrejay/esp32-stm-flash/README.md

     Serial.printf("Flashing failed: %s\n", stm32flash::toString(status));
 }

 // 5.
-All pins are reset, you can now use the UART lines for normal communication with the STM32 (the pin setup needs to be redefined after flash).
+All pins are reset, you can now use the UART lines for normal communication
+// with the STM32 (the pin setup needs to be redefined after flash if required).
 ```
-Note: the `STM32Flasher` constructor returns a `FlashStatus` that can be catched after initialization to be sure the config is valid.
-In case of error, the constructor will return `ERROR_CONFIG_INVALID`.
+Note: The config used to initialize the `STM32Flasher` object is checked at runtime.
+If the config is invalid, the `flash()` method will return `ERROR_CONFIG_INVALID`.
+This solution was chosen rather than putting all parameters in the constructor to maintain code clarity with designated initializers (which C++17 cannot check at compile time).

 ### UART Configuration